embodied-dexterity/edg-sounds-tensorflow/README.md

 ```
 <img src="https://github.com/kris10akemi/edg-sounds-tensorflow/blob/master/sample_sound_sets_graph.png" width="400">

-Currently, the accuracy and the class that each class confused its test data with the most are displayed by visualize_results.
-Please email kafkaloff@berkeley.edu to request further visualization and data features.
+The accuracy and the class that each class confused its test data with the most are displayed by visualize_results.

 To play around with more data, you can download the [Urban Sound Data set](https://urbansounddataset.weebly.com/).